Logo

 The results

-On GP10: the company I am logged into, it’s SQL views were correct; however the SQL views on the other databases I published to are selecting “from” the same logged-into company database.
-Everything else appears as normal but of course when the user runs the Excel Report, it will be pulling data from a different company than they want.
+On GP10: the company I am logged into, its SQL views were correct; however the SQL views on the other databases I published to are selecting "from" the same logged-into company database.
+Everything else appears as normal but of course, when the user runs the Excel Report, it will be pulling data from a different company than they want.

 Quick Fix